-The Canadian Journal of Autism Equity (CJAE) is published biannually, with thematically focused issues occasionally.
+The Canadian Journal of Autism Equity (CJAE) is published annually, with thematically focused issues occasionally.
 It aims at providing a platform to amplify marginalized voices and to share these perspectives with decision-makers across Canada.
 The editorial policies of the Canadian Journal of Autism Equity declare the principles of accepting, reviewing, and publishing processes.
-The Canadian Journal of Autism Equity adheres to the highest ethical standards concerning its editorial policies on publication ethics, scientific misconduct, consent and peer review criteria.
+The Canadian Journal of Autism Equity adheres to the highest ethical standards concerning its editorial policies on publication ethics, scientific misconduct, and consent.

 Journal editors take responsibility for:

 - Providing guidelines to authors for preparing and submitting manuscripts

 - Treating all authors with fairness, courtesy, objectivity, honesty, and transparency

 - Ensuring an environment that sets no barriers to submission or publication other than the quality of the work